Ety0011/computer-graphics/Assignment 2/README.md

 ```

 - **Exercise 2**: Ray-Cone Intersection
   This was by far the hardest exercise due to the numerous checks needed for proper handling of intersections.
-We struggled the most when adding the disk that closes cone because at some point we had huge black artifacts appearing on the scene.
+We struggled the most when adding the disk that closes the cone because at some point we had huge black artifacts appearing on the scene.
 These artifacts were caused by an oversight in the code where we failed to check if the `planeHit.hit` value was actually `true` when returning `hit`:

 ```cpp
     if (tIntersectionPoint.y > 1) {